-Currency risk is the risk that the value of financial instruments will fluctuate due to changes in foreign exchange rates.
-The Company is not subject to fluctuations in foreign exchange rates in the normal course of its business.
-The Company did not undertake significant transactions in currencies other than Saudi Arabian Riyals, Arab Emirates Dirham and US Dollars during the year.
-As Saudi Arabian Riyal and Arab Emirates Dirham are pegged to US Dollar, therefore the Company is not exposed to currency risk.
+Currency risk is the risk that the value of financial instruments may fluctuate due to changes in foreign exchange rates.
+The Company has significant transactions only in Arab Emirates Dirham and US Dollars apart from Saudi Arabian Riyals.
+As these currencies have no or low volatility with Saudi Arabian Riyals, therefore, there is minimal risk of losses due to exchange rate fluctuations.